 Heat kills by pushing the human body beyond its limits.
 In extreme heat and high humidity, evaporation is slowed and the body must work extra hard to maintain a normal temperature.

-Most heat disorders occur because the victim has been overexposed to heat or has over-exercised for his or her age and physical condition.
-Older adults, young children, people with a disability and those who are sick or overweight are more likely to succumb to extreme heat.
+Most heat disorders occur because the victim has been overexposed to heat or has over-exercised for their age and physical condition.
+Older adults, young children, people with disabilities, and those who are sick or overweight are more likely to succumb to extreme heat.
 People working outside are at a greater risk as well.
 Learn more about how heat affects special populations.

 To prepare for extreme heat, you should:

 - Install window air conditioners snugly; insulate if necessary.

 - Check air conditioning ducts for proper insulation and close all doors, windows, and vents when an air conditioner is in use.

 - Install temporary window reflectors (for use between windows and drapes), such as aluminum foil-covered cardboard, to reflect heat back outside.

 - Weather-strip doors and sills to keep cool air in.